Do Foster Parents Get Paid in Texas?

 In Texas, foster parents receive a reimbursement to help cover the costs of raising a foster child.
 This payment is not a salary but a way to offset the expenses related to the child’s care.
 The reimbursement amount depends on the child’s specific needs, determined by their level of care under the DFPS system.

 So, for example, if a child is at the Basic level, their foster family receives $27.07 for each day the child stays with them.
-The daily payments get added up and given to foster families twice a month.
+They calculate and distribute foster family payments twice monthly.
 In our example involving a child with a basic level of care, a foster family that supported the child for 30 days would receive a total of $812.10.

 Educational expenses are covered through the public school system, and foster children also have access to a free public college education.
 If you’re thinking of becoming a foster parent, a lawyer can help you understand these rates and potential reimbursements and plan for your financial future.